 Annual Visitors: 1,900,000

-Legacy Events Held in District: Sacramento Kings NBA Games, Concerts at Golden 1 Center
+Notable Events Held in District: Sacramento Kings NBA Games, Concerts at Golden 1 Center

 The Theater District encompasses I St. through L St. between 13th St. and 16 St., and connects Downtown with the nearby Midtown neighborhood.
 As its namesake implies, the Theater District is home to Sacramento’s premier Convention Center and Performing Arts Center, which hosts Broadway shows, live concerts, and conventions throughout the year.
 A popular spot for locals and visitors, this area is known for its dynamic mix of restaurants and countless cultural and convention events.